-Rabbi Dr. Gavriel Brown, MAT, is responsible for the Judaic and general studies curricula at ICJA.
+Rabbi Dr. Gavriel Brown, MAT, is responsible for the Judaic and general studies at ICJA.
 His background and academic pursuits reflect his passion for leadership, professional development, and organizational growth.
-Rabbi Dr. Brown received his Ph.D. in leadership studies from Johns Hopkins University.
+Rabbi Dr. Brown received his Ph.D. in leadership studies from Johns Hopkins University’s Institute for Advanced Studies.
 He is a graduate of Yeshiva University and Relay Graduate School of Education.
-Rabbi Dr. Brown received his certificate in School Management and Leadership from Harvard University and participates in the Jewish New Teacher Project’s Administrator Support Program.
+Rabbi Dr. Brown received his certificate in school management and leadership from Harvard University, a certificate in non-profit financial management from Cornell University, and a certificate in Jewish leadership from Northwestern University and Spertus.
+He completed the Jewish New Teacher Project’s Administrator Support fellowship.

-Rabbi Dr. Brown is married to Bec, his Australian wife, and they have a two-year-old daughter, Adi, and a newborn, Lev.
+Rabbi Dr. Brown is married to Bec, his Australian wife, and they have a four-year-old daughter, Adi, and a two-year-old, Lev.